ryanries/PassFiltEx/README.md

   password starwars1!DarthVader88 would be accepted, because even though it contains the blacklisted sequence starwars, more than 60% of the proposed password is NOT starwars.

-  **RequireCharClasses** allows you to require even more categories of characters over the built-in Active Directory password complexity rules configured via Group Policy.
-The built-in AD password complexity rules only require 3 out of 5 possible different types of characters: Uppercase, Lowercase, Digit, Special, and Unicode.
-This registry setting allows you to require 4 or even 5 out of the 5 possible different character types.
-You may use this registry setting either in combination with the built-in AD password complexity, or without it.
-The value is a bitfield where:

-  - 1 = require lower

-  - 2 = require upper

-  - 4 = require digit

-  - 8 = require special

-  - 16 = require unicode

-  - 32 = require either upper or lowercase.

-  You can add these flags together to make combinations.
-For example, a value of 15 (decimal) means "require lower AND upper AND digit AND special, but not unicode."
+  **MinLower/MinUpper/etc.** allows you to specify if you require the user's password to contain multiple instances of any given character class.
+For example setting MinDigit to 2 will require passwords to contain at least 2 digits.

 - Comparisons are NOT case sensitive.
 (Though the final password will of course still be case sensitive.)

 - The blacklist is reloaded every 60 seconds, so feel free to edit the blacklist file at will.
 The password filter will read the new updates within a minute.

+- Registry settings are re-read every 60 seconds as well so you can change the registry settings without having to restart the whole machine.

+- All registry settings are optional.
+They do not need to exist.
+If a registry setting does not exist, the default is used.

-- No Unicode support at this time.
+- Unicode support is not thoroughly tested or reliable at this time.
 Everything is ASCII/ANSI.
 (You can still use Unicode characters in your passwords, but Unicode characters will not match against anything in the blacklist.)

 - Either Windows or Unix line endings (either \r\n or \n) in the blacklist file should both work.
 (Notepad++ is a good editor for